 An organic garden is not harder to grow than one that relies on chemicals, but it does take a bit more advance planning.
 For an organic garden to be successful, you must have healthy soil for the plants to grow in.
 To achieve this goal, you must build up the soil with nutrients to replace any that may be diminished.
 To do this, you start with good compost and natural fertilizer.

 - Compost – Compost is simply deteriorated plant and animal matter.
 A compost bin can be started easily by using kitchen waste and yard trimmings, clippings, and leaves.
-You can use a wire mesh ring or a fifty-five gallon drum for a simple compost bin.
-If using a drum, be sure to drill holes every few inches around to sides to allow the compost to breathe and cook.
+You can use a wire mesh ring or a fifty-five-gallon (208 L.) drum for a simple compost bin.
+If using a drum, be sure to drill holes every few inches (7.5 cm.) around to sides to allow the compost to breathe and cook.

-- Natural fertilizers – Natural fertilizers can be purchased from any reputable garden centers.
+- Natural fertilizers – Natural fertilizers can be purchased from any reputable garden center.
 These can include fish emulsion, seaweed extracts, and various types of manures.
-Manures can be the droppings from rabbits, chickens, goats or cows, with cow and chickens being the preferred among professional organic growers.
+Manures can be the droppings from rabbits, chickens, goats, or cows, with cow and chickens being the preferred among professional organic growers.

 Spend a year building up the soil in the area you wish to have as your organic garden.
 By consistently adding compost and other fertilizers to your soil, when it is time to plant you will be giving your seeds and seedlings the best possible start.
 Healthy plants are your first defense against disease and insect invasion.